pratikmistry96/Photometry-Pipeline/README.md

 ## How to Use:

-### 1. Convert h5 files
+### Convert h5 files

     Using the **convertH5** function from the TLab Toolbox, please convert h5 data files acquired from wavesurfer into mat files

+### Set Parameters for Pipeline